rahulkumar-yadav/webdevproject/README.md

 ## Project Overview

-This GitHub repository contains the source code for a web page developed using HTML, CSS, Bootstrap, and ReactJS.
+This GitHub repository contains the source code for a web page developed using HTML, CSS, JavaScript and ReactJS.
 The objective of the project is to replicate the design provided in the Figma link and create a fully responsive webpage for both mobile and desktop devices.
 The design link can be accessed [here](https://www.figma.com/file/392G67iWd8t6WAWy6wDMPt/Basic-Responsiveness-Task?type=design&node-id=1%3A4235&mode=design&t=unn2U87AUQCZNfKR-1).

 ## Live Demo